-OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Kauai’s long-awaited LEAD program is underwayPosted on Dec 13, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Kauai’s long-awaited LEAD program is underwayPosted on Dec 13, 2019 in Latest Department News, Office of the Governor Press Releases

 The innovative, collaborative and promising pilot project deals with substance abuse, homelessness and low-level crime

 Lihue, Kauaʻi – Law Enforcement Assisted Diversion (LEAD) has arrived on Kauaʻi, the latest island to launch the nationally recognized arrest diversion program.

 The pilot project, which received $650,000 in ʻOhana Zone funding from the State, launched recently in Lihue.
 The Kauaʻi-based nonprofit Women in Need (WIN) will operate the pilot project alongside key partners, including the Kauaʻi Police Department, the Kauaʻi county Prosecutors, and Mental Health Kokua.
 All partners have expressed a willingness to make the program a success and a dedication to serving Kauaʻi’s most vulnerable populations.

 “The LEAD program shows what is possible when people collaborate and work together for the greater good,” said Scott Morishige, the Governor’s Coordinator on Homelessness.
 “We’re proud that the State was able to provide ʻOhana Zone funds to launch Kauaʻi’s LEAD pilot, and we look forward to seeing how the pilot program will reduce unsheltered homelessness on Kauaʻi and positively change lives.”